 To my awareness, these two ideas are essentially the same thing.
 Sure, they seem to be opposites at first glance, but here’s what I see:

 Infinite = all there is.

 In the view of contemporary physics, the universe is made up of energy in various forms.
 What we call “energy”: electromagnetic current, gamma rays, light, is condensed into matter—this is what E = Mc2 means: Energy = Matter.
 We call this energy as matter material form, or the material world.
 But all of the energy condensed into material form takes up only a tiny, tiny fraction of the space in the universe.

 In a way, then, physics is the study of space and how the energy in it defines the material world, at various scales…

-Quantum physics: Protons magnetically charged to an electron, spinning around each other in atoms that are actually more than 99% space.
+Small scale: Quantum physics: Protons magnetically charged to an electron, spinning around each other in atoms that are actually more than 99% space.
+So much vast space.

-We instinctively identify with the material world more than the underlying space, but in the view of modern physics, energy and matter are meaningless concepts in the absence of space.
+We instinctively identify with the material world more than the underlying space, but in the view of modern physics, energy and matter are meaningless concepts if absent from all of that vast space.

 Albert Einstein, once thought of as radical and fringe, said: “Physical objects are not ‘in’ space.
 These objects are spatially extended, as fields [and matter].
 In this way, the concept ’empty space’ loses its meaning.”

 Or Nassim Haramein, currently considered fringe and unproven quackery, says: “There is enough information in a proton for all the other protons to be expressed.
 A truly holographic world.
 Particles are entangled; move a particle here and it changes the particle on the other side of the universe.”